betodealmeida/shillelagh/docs/development.rst

     shillelagh.adapter =
         weatherapi = shillelagh.adapters.api.weatherapi:WeatherAPI

-Ssecond, we need to implement a method called ``supports`` in our class, that returns true when it knows how to handle a given table (or URI, in this case).
+Second, we need to implement a method called ``supports`` in our class, that returns true when it knows how to handle a given table (or URI, in this case).
 In our case, it should return true if these 2 conditions are met:

 1. The URI matches "https://api.weatherapi.com/v1/history.json?q=${location}[&key=${api_key}]"
 2. The user has provided an API key, either via the URI (``&key=XXX``) or via the configuration arguments.